5 most serene, cleanest beaches you must visit

 The Anse Source d'Argent in Seychelles has long been a favorite among photographers from around the world.
 This paradisiacal beach, located along La Digue island in the Indian Ocean, boasts serene white sands and crystal clear waters, placed in the backdrop of huge, worn-out granite boulders.
 What's more?
 You might spot some endangered birds and giant tortoises here.

-Located in the heart of the Great Barrier Reef, and present in the protected envelop of Whitsunday Islands National Park, the Whitehaven Beach in Queensland, Australia is the country's most famous beach ever.
-Stretching a massive 4.4 miles (7 km), the beach offers some of the purest white silica sand, and mesmerizing views of turquoise, blue, and green clear waters.
+Located in the heart of the Great Barrier Reef and present in the protected envelope of Whitsunday Islands National Park, Whitehaven Beach in Queensland, Australia, is the country's most famous beach ever.
+Stretching across around seven kilometers, the beach offers some of the purest white silica sand and mesmerizing views of turquoise, blue, and green clear waters.

-The Grace Bay is a 19-km-long spell-binding concoction of sugar-white sand and breathtakingly clean blue waters, in the Turks and Caicos, which comprises 40 islands and cays.
-Moreover, adventure sports, including snorkeling and diving are pretty popular there.
+The Grace Bay is a 19-km-long spell-binding concoction of sugar-white sand and breathtakingly clear blue waters in the Turks and Caicos, which comprises 40 islands and cays.
+Moreover, adventure sports, including snorkeling and diving, are pretty popular there.
 Although the number of condos and resorts along its shore has increased in recent years, the beach remains peaceful still.